lucafoscili/lf-nodes/docs/IMAGE_EDITOR.md

 ```

 The UI mutates `columns[1].title` to `completed` when the workflow should resume, and appends new nodes for each history snapshot.
+In addition, the UI keeps per-filter defaults in `defaults[filter_type]` and may attach a lightweight configuration object (navigation/defaults/selection) that the breakpoint node exposes through its `config` output.

 ---